HO-CTO/sre-monitoring-as-code/contributing.md

 Please refer to the [relevant sections of this documentation](https://github.com/HO-CTO/sre-monitoring-as-code/blob/main/contributing.md#metric-typeslibsonnet) for more information about specifying these configuration blocks.

-In order for custom metrics to be displayed appropriately on the detail dashboard, it may be necessry to select appropriate dashboard elements to display.
+In order for custom metrics to be displayed appropriately on the detail dashboard, it may be necessary to select appropriate dashboard elements to display.
 There is a `customMetric` set of elements defined in `mac-config.libsonnet` which provides a basic view of custom metric types.

 This section will only cover the bare minimum when creating a new metric type, to add more detailed config refer to the previous section **Updating a metric type that already exists**.